Malayalam cinema: 1970s

 The 70s saw the emergence of a new wave of cinema in Malayalam.
 The growth of the film society movement in Kerala introduced the works of the French and Italian New Wave directors to the discerning Malayali film enthusiasts.
 Adoor Gopalakrishnan's first film, Swayamvaram (1972), brought Malayalam cinema to the international film arena.
 In 1973 M. T. Vasudevan Nair, who was by then recognised as an important author in Malayalam, directed his first film, Nirmalyam, which won the National Film Award for Best Feature Film.
 G. Aravindan followed Adoor's lead with his Uttarayanam in 1974.
 K. P. Kumaran's Adhithi (1974) was another film that was acclaimed by the critics.
-Cinematographers who won the National Award for their work on Malayalam films in the 1970s were Mankada Ravi Varma for Swayamvaram (1972), P. S. Nivas for Mohiniyattam (1977), and Shaji N. Karun for Thampu (1979).
+Cinematographers who won the National Award for their work on Malayalam films in the 1970s were Mankada Ravi Varma for Swayamvaram (1972), P. S. Nivas for Mohiniyattam (1977), and Shaji N. Karun for Piravi (1989).
 John Abraham, K. R. Mohanan, K. G. George, and G. S. Panikkar were products of the Pune Film Institute who made significant contributions.

 During the late 1970s, some young artists started seeing Malayalam cinema as a medium of expression and thought of it as a tool to revitalise society.
 A noted director, Aravindan, was famous in Kerala as a cartoonist before he started making films.
 His important movies include Kanchana Sita (1977), Thampu (1978), Kummatty (1979), Chidambaram (1985), Oridathu (1986), and Vasthuhara (1990).

 The 1970s also saw the emergence of the notable director P. G. Viswambharan with his debut film Ozhukinethire and the mythical film Satyavan Savithri, which were well accepted.

 Also, commercial cinema in this period saw several worker-class themed films which mostly had M. G. Soman, Sukumaran and Sudheer in the lead followed by the emergence of a new genre of pure action-themed films, in a movement led by Jayan.
 However, this was short-lived, and almost ended when Jayan died while performing a stunt in Kolilakkam (1980).